-What Government Regulates Tobacco Products?
+Who Regulates Tobacco Products?

-- When a business can sell tobacco;
+- when a business can sell tobacco;

-- How businesses must sell tobacco; and
+- how businesses must sell tobacco; and

 States and territories also regulate where an individual can smoke in public.